ClassManager-PEI/ClassManager-microsite/src/documentation/Documentation.md

 - **US-S13:** Receive immediate visual feedback about conflicts and restrictions.
   - _Acceptance:_ Whenever I add, remove, or edit a class, I see visual alerts for conflicts (room, teacher, group, or temporal restrictions).
   - _Difficulty:_ Bicycle
-- **US-S14:** Send automatic notifications to teachers and students about schedule or room changes.
+- **US-S14:** Send automatic notifications to teachers and students about schedule.
   - _Acceptance:_ When I edit or publish the schedule, all affected users receive a clear notification about the change.
   - _Difficulty:_ Bicycle
 - **US-S15:** Receive and view alerts about conflicts or unavailability.